Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 Copyright (C) Microsoft Corporation.
 All rights reserved.

-/ENTRY:wWinMainCRTStartup /FIXED /MANIFEST /NODEFAULTLIB /STUB:streams:.dos /SUBSYSTEM:Windows
+/ENTRY:wWinMainCRTStartup /FIXED /MANIFEST /NODEFAULTLIB /STUB:streams:.dos /SUBSYSTEM:WINDOWS

 /out:streams:.exe